mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

 - Check CSP options for loading d3 from CDN, might be broken.
 - More mobile-friendly WebUI visualizations.
 - Look into adding optional http tls wrapping, for diff variety of browser warnings.
+- Add option to use RTC for keeping track of time, init it from some network source.